rakeshinfotech10/LibraryManagementApp/README.md

 # Functional Features:-
   -CRUD interface to access the Books by ISBN<br />
   -Search API by any of the attributes of the Books<br />
-  -Rest API to Import Books from XLS(Refer SAMPLE.xlsx file under resources folder)
+  -Rest API to Import Books from Excel(Refer SAMPLE.xlsx file under resources folder)

 # Run the Application:-